 OUR PRIVACY COMMITMENT TO OUR PANEL MEMBERS

-NORC respects the privacy of every Panel member.
+NORC respects the privacy of every Panel member and utilizes a high standard of privacy protection measures in compliance with applicable laws and regulations.
 This Privacy Statement outlines the information NORC will collect and how we will use that information you provide as a member of NORC’s AmeriSpeak.
-This Statement will also tell you how you can verify the accuracy of your personally identifying information (PII) submitted to and how you can request that we delete or update your PII.
+This Statement will also tell you how you can verify the accuracy of your personally identifiable information (PII) submitted to NORC and how you can request that we delete or update your PII.

 Thank you for placing your trust in NORC.